How do noise sensors work?

 – **2.3.
 Piezoelectric Transducers:**

 These sensors use the piezoelectric effect.
-They have materials that create an electrical charge when pressure or sound waves hit them.
-The process transforms the resulting charge into an analyzable electrical signal.
+They have materials that generate an electrical charge when pressure or sound waves hit them.
+This process changes the charge into an electrical signal that can be analyzed.

 – **2.4.
 MEMS Sensors (Micro-Electro-Mechanical Systems):**

-MEMS noise sensors employ miniature capacitors or piezoelectric materials in their structure.
-These elements experience micro-changes when exposed to sound, and these changes convert into electrical signals for precise measurement.
+MEMS noise sensors use small capacitors or piezoelectric materials.
+These parts change a little when they sense sound.
+These changes create electrical signals for precise measurement.

 – **2.5.
 Surface Acoustic Wave (SAW) Sensors:**